ezzing/3DLayout-documentation/1-Introduction.md

 <img class="w200" src="./layout-doc-imgs/building/custom-shapes-stepbystep.png" alt="Building Creation Modes">

-In the example above you can see that the user has defined 3 walls (with different lengths and angles), plus a closing wall from the first to the last point.
+In the example above you can see that the user has configured the settings of 4 walls with their respective lengths and angles, plus a closing wall from the first to the last point.
 The closing wall is calculated automatically so you don´t have to worry about it.

+To add a new wall you only need to click the *Add Step* button in the panel, the new wall will be listed below the ones already there and you can set it up as you wish.

 ### Draw shape